 The Best Tours in Indonesia

-The two main companies which I travel with fairly frequently are G Adventures and Intrepid.
+The two main adventure travel companies which I travel with fairly frequently are G Adventures and Intrepid.
 They both offer brilliant trips though G Adventures are probably my personal favourite and I’ve taken 3 trips with them in Southeast Asia.

 The advantages of travelling with a group